RAN’s theory of change is built right into our name. We identify the biggest problems, we find the right targets, and we take action.

 General Mills issued one of the strongest palm oil policies to date and commits to getting all of its palm oil from responsible sources by 2015, supporting the call for a moratorium on peat forest conversion and requiring free prior and informed consent (FPIC) from impacted communities.

-Disney is the biggest publisher of children’s books in the world.
+Disney, the biggest publisher of children’s books in the world, changes paper policy.

-After direct RAN campaigning and 18 months of negotiations, they agreed to a worldwide policy to eliminate rainforest destruction not just from their book, but from all Disney paper products across the globe.
+After direct RAN campaigning and 18 months of negotiations, they agreed to a worldwide policy to eliminate rainforest destruction not just from their books, but from all Disney paper products across the globe.

 You’ve heard of David and Goliath?